joeselway/ActivInspireAutoInstaller/README.md

 4. Drop the custom output .dmg into Jamf Admin
 5. Configure policy with custom .dmg package set to **Cache** and `installPKGfromDMG.sh` set to **After**

-Compatible [`installPKGfromDMG.sh` available here](https://github.com/joeselway/jamfpro-scripts/blob/master/installPKGfromDMG.sh) with credit to @smashism and Blake Suggett via Jamf Nation.
+Compatible [`installPKGfromDMG.sh` available here](https://github.com/joeselway/jamfpro-scripts/blob/master/installPKGfromDMG.sh) with credit to @smashism and bsuggett @ Jamf Nation.